wolfvictorOSI/Edge-Data-Store-Docs/V1/Configuration/EdgeSystemConfiguration.md

   }
  ```

- Save the JSON in a file named AddComponent.json.
-From the same directory where the file exists run the following curl script:
+2. Save the JSON in a file named AddComponent.json.
+3. From the same directory where the file exists run the following curl script:

 ```bash
 curl -i -d "@AddComponent.json" -H "Content-Type: application/json" -X POST http://localhost:5590/api/v1/configuration/system/components
 ```

-After the curl command completes successfully the new component can be configured or used.
+After the curl command completes successfully, you can configure or use the new component.

-## Configuring entire Edge Data Store
+## Entire Edge Data Store configuration

-### Minimum Edge Data Store Configuration
+### Configure minimum Edge Data Store

 The following JSON file represents minimal configuration of an Edge Data Store.
-There are no Modbus or Opc Ua components, and the Storage component configurations are set to the default.
-If a system were configured with this JSON file, any existing Modbus or Opc Ua components would be disabled and removed.
-No storage data would be deleted or modified, and OMF and SDS data access would not be impacted.
+There are no Modbus or OPC UA components, and the Storage component configurations are set to the default.
+If you configure a system with this JSON file, any existing Modbus or OPC UA components will be disabled and removed.
+No storage data will be deleted or modified, and OMF and SDS data access will not be impacted.

 ```json
 {{